Scuba diving in a Dry Suit - A beginners guide

 6. Drysuit hazards and tips

 A very important thing to remember is that you need to always have the air outlet valve of your drysuit at the highest point of your body when you want to release air.
-Just like with a BCD you have to lift the inflater/deflater hose up to get the air out so also with the drysuit, make sure your feet are lower than the outlet valve on your shoulder.
+As you're lifting the inflator/deflator hose up to get air out of the BCD, you're lifting your left arm up at the same time, letting air out of the dry suit.
+When deflating the dry suit, make sure your feet are always lower than the outlet valve on your shoulder.

 The classic (but very rare) dry suit diving hazard is that divers have their upper body lower than their legs and at some point the air gets into your feet and turns you upside down.
-This can make it impossible to release air from your drysuit and you could end up doing a rapid accent.
+This can make it impossible to release air from your drysuit and you could end up in a rapid ascent..

 Drysuit diving opens up a big range of new and exciting dive sites different to the mainstream dive sites in the warmer climates.
-It‘s a great amazing new world that‘s waiting to be discovered.
+It‘s a amazing new world that‘s waiting to be discovered.
+The best way to be successful in diving with a drysuit is to take dry suit course.

 Don‘t feel overwhelmed by all the information.
-Take in what you can, your guide will go through this with you again once you stand by the water.
+Take in what you can, your guide will go through this with you again once you arrive at the dive site.

 7. Books and links to websites on drysuit use